 - Attend regularly scheduled 1-1 meetings with the supervising manager.

-- Participate in staff training programs: a 10 day training prior to the opening of the fall semester, a day-long training prior to the spring semester and additional involvements and enrichments as scheduled.
+- Participate in staff training programs, including up to a 14-day training prior to the opening of the fall semester, up to a 4-day training prior to the spring semester and all other trainings and enrichments throughout the school year upon request.

-- CAs must have prior approval from their supervising Apartment Manager for field experience, internships, extra-curricular activities, and outside employment.
-Commitments such as student teaching, intensive internships and other major extra-curricular or academic obligations that require the candidate to be off-campus several days a week for significant lengths of time may not be approved and may bar the candidate from employment.
-It is up to the candidate to inquire with their intended supervising manager about potential conflicts and significant obligations outside of the CA role.
+- CAs must have prior approval from their supervising Manager for field experience, internships, extra-curricular activities, and outside employment.
+Commitments such as student teaching, intensive internships and other major extra-curricular or academic obligations that require the CA to be off-campus several days a week for significant lengths of time may cause a student to be ineligible for the CA position.

-- If a CA’s cumulative GPA falls below the 2.5 requirement, he or she may be placed on job probation and be given one semester to bring cumulative GPA back up.
+- If a CA’s cumulative GPA falls below the 2.5 requirement, they may be placed on job probation and be given one semester to bring cumulative GPA back up.

 - The present and past conduct of a CA is expected to be in line with the needs and missions of the position and the Department.
-The hiring managers will conduct a background check of each candidate’s student judicial conduct record.
 Although having a judicial conduct record does not necessarily bar a candidate from being considered for employment, serious conduct violations that have resulted in probation, eviction or suspension will be weighed heavily in the final hiring decisions.

 - In the event of termination, resignation or withdrawal from UNH, the Department of Housing will recover any credits to a CA’s account covering housing fees for the period during which services as a CA were not rendered.
 If the CA wishes to remain in in-campus housing, and is eligible, the Housing Department will provide a reassignment at its discretion.